 Overview of Market Renewal

-- Reduce the cost of scheduling and dispatching resources to meet demand as it changes from hour to hour and minute to minute through Enhanced Real-Time Unit Commitment.
+- Reducing the cost of scheduling and dispatching resources to meet demand as it changes from hour-to-hour and minute-to-minute through a Single Schedule Market and Enhanced Real-Time Unit Commitment.

 Mission and Principles

 The IESO and its stakeholders worked closely together to establish a mission and set of guiding principles for the Market Renewal project.
 Together the mission and principles provide a shared vision for the sector on where the project is heading and how it will get there.

 In April 2017, the IESO published a commissioned, independent report assessing the potential benefits of Market Renewal.
 The report drew from past Ontario studies, the experience of other jurisdictions which have made comparable market changes, and extensive stakeholder consultation.
 Key findings from the benefits case are: